 “No. I felt like pork chops,” Robert told Benson.

-"Killer Siblings” airs Sundays at 8/7c on Oxygen.
+A new season of "Killer Siblings” premieres Friday, December 3 at 8/7c on Oxygen.